SWCreeperKing/NumberClass/NumberClass/README.md

 ## NumberClass made by SW_CreeperKing#5787
-Special thanks to NumberEngineer#9999 (developer of Incremental Unlimited 1 & 2 and Line Maze Idle) for help with math and calculations
+Special thanks to Number Engineer#9999 (developer of Incremental Unlimited 1 & 2 and Line Maze Idle) for help with math and calculations

 ### About
 NumberClass is a solution to the problem of smaller numbers.